flutter/website/src/ui/layout/adaptive-responsive.md

 that allows you to develop apps from a single codebase that look and feel great on any platform.

-This means that your app may appear on screens of many different sizes, from a watch, to a foldable phone with two screens, to a high def monitor.
+This means that your app might appear on screens of many different sizes, from a watch, to a foldable phone with two screens, to a high def monitor.